ajs17/memills/content/people/mills-edward-hallock-1819-family/mills-hannah-1824.md

 {{% fig "eastman/1891-09-30-The-Ithaca-Daily-Journal-Ithaca-NY-p3" "500" /%}}
 {{% fig "eastman/deeds/deeds-book-139-page-88-001" "800" /%}}

-Jodi Leaf, a descendant of Charles and Polly Eastman, is the most knowledgable Eastman family historian, having done much of her own research, and contributing genealogies, photos, etc. to findagrave.com and ancestry.com.
-Numerous family photos exist starting with the children of Charles and Polly.
+I have contacted one descendant of Charles C. and Polly Eastman, Jodi Leaf, and she is the most knowledgable Eastman family historian, having done much of her own research, and contributing genealogies, photos, etc. to findagrave.com and ancestry.com.
+Numerous family photos exist starting with the children of Charles C. and Polly Eastman.